api-evangelist/analysis/README.md

-# Analytics APIs Research
+# Analysis APIs Research
-This is my analytics API research
+This is my analysis API research